ahmedshahriar/gsmarena-parser/README.md

 # gsmarena-parser
-This parser will collect all phone lists and their specification
+This parser will collect all phone lists and their specification from https://www.gsmarena.com/